vsoch/noob-spark/hadoop/README.md

       :help           Show spark-shell commands help
       :sh <command>	Run a shell command from within spark shell

 I believe this will run spark using files in the local file system.
-Let's try to read in the book.txt file in this directory.
+Let's try to read in our crimeandpunishment.txt file.

       val filey = sc.textFile("DATA/crimeandpunishment.txt")
       val words = filey.flatMap(_.split(" "))